 The Freedom of Information Act 1982 (Cth) (“Freedom of Information Act”) gives the right of access to official documents of Commonwealth departments and authorities.

 The Procedures Advice Manual and all Policy Control Instructions used in the DIBP are available at DIBP’s offices.
 They may be examined free of charge, or copies of the required pages may be purchased.
 Documents held by DIBP on a particular file, or general files or any other identifiable document, may be requested.

-To request documents, write to DIBP’s Freedom of Information Unit, stating that the request is made under the Freedom of Information Act (for further details, see “Contacts”).
+To request documents, write to DIBP’s Freedom of Information Unit, stating that the request is made under the Freedom of Information Act (for further details, see “Contacts” at the end of the chapter).
 DIBP is required to take all reasonable steps to ensure that a decision is made upon the request as soon as possible, and no later than 30 days after it was received.
 If it is felt that information so obtained is inaccurate or otherwise may mislead DIBP in its actions, a request may be made to change the record.
 A form is available from DIBP for this purpose.
 Currently DIBP charges no fee for personal files.

 If you are dissatisfied with DIBP’s decision on your freedom of information request, you may seek an internal review, which means that the request is looked at again by a more senior officer of DIBP who was not involved in the original decision.
 The officer may reverse, alter or confirm the original decision.
 An internal review form is available from DIBP.
 If you wish to have a decision reviewed in this manner, you need to ask for an internal review within 28 days of receiving a reply to your original request and in turn you must be given a new decision within 14 days.